Power failure: How a winter storm pushed Texas into crisis

 The friend is “like family,” she said.
 “We weren’t going to let him freeze at his place.”

 Things got worse Tuesday.
 Thousands of people sought refuge from their freezing homes in warming shelters.
-Others sat in their cars; dozens were hospitalized for carbon monoxide poisoning.
-A woman and her daughter died after running their car inside a garage.
+Others sat in their cars; hundreds were hospitalized for carbon monoxide poisoning.
+A woman and her young daughter died after running their car inside a garage.
+An 11-year-old boy was found dead after his family's mobile home lost power.

+In suburban Houston, Tina Rios could see her breath inside the trailer she shares with her husband and three children, ages 3, 9, and 10.
+She started “stressing really hard.”
+Her refuge was a Gallery Furniture store opened to a desperate public by a well-known Houston businessman, Jim “Mattress Mack” McIngvale.

 At her Dallas condominium, 51-year-old Stephanie Murdoch layered in blankets, two pairs of pants, two sweaters, three pairs of socks, a hat, and gloves.
 Her anger grew at the power companies and their apparent lack of preparation.